The Learning Experience Approach – Curriculum 2020

 …make it a better place to be.’

 Our curriculum mapping tool holds our school vision at its heart.
 It is bespoke to meet the needs of Fishbourne CE Primary School and will be reviewed and refined regularly.
-It is both rigorous and creative.
+It is both creative and rigorous.
 It goes beyond the National Curriculum to secure a robust approach to the development of knowledge and skills in all areas of the non-core curriculum.

 Each map covers the following areas:

-1) An ultimate end goal for each area of the curriculum: What do we want our artists, musicians, programmers, theologians, historians, geographers and scientists to be able to do by the time they leave our school?
+1) An ultimate end goal for each area of the curriculum: What do we want our artists, musicians, programmers, theologians, historians, geographers and scientists to be able to do by the time they leave Fishbourne CE Primary?

 2) Coverage of the National Curriculum – addressing the basic requirements of the NC.